64channel/tcmg412_project/README.md

 # tcmg412_project

-# This is a readme file.
-There's nothing really important to write in here.
+## This is a readme file.
+There's nothing really important to read in here.